hanwenzhang123/front-end-interview/coding/README.md

   })()
 })(45);

+//45 - Even though a is defined in the outer function, due to closure the inner functions have access to it.

 // Code 2
 // Each time bigFunc is called, an array of size 700 is being created,
 // Modify the code so that we don't create the same array again and again